Does your website already have voice search for products or augmented reality for trying some items without visiting the brick-and-mortar store?

 QR codes are actively used to promote post-purchase and marketing engagement.
 QR codes can also get consumers to sign up for loyalty plans, to subscribe to the newsletter, or to get valuable feedback.
 Here are some ways of how eCommerce business can use QR:

-Direct users to the app store to download an app
+Direct users to the app store to download the company app;

 As for the last bullet, Amazon created technology that allows shoppers to buy products in cashierless grocery stores by just scanning the QR code at the entrance.
 Customers can put products into their bags and just leave the store — bypassing the queue at the cash desk.
 The bill will be automatically charged.
 This technology is already named the ‘game-changer of grocery shopping.’
 If Amazon continues creating cashierless stores, it can significantly increase revenue.